Service-learning courses at Towson University should meet the following criteria:

 III.
 Partnership and Reciprocity

-The service project is mutually beneficial to the University and community partner as it meets an existing need for the CP and enhances student learning.
+The service project is mutually beneficial to the university and community partner as it meets an existing need for the CP and enhances student learning.
 The faculty member and CP agree upon project details and timelines prior to the start of the course.
 There should be a written agreement between the university and CP with course and project specific information, including project goals and any deliverables expected of students.
-The faculty member and CP should be in continuous contact throughout the semester to ensure that the needs of both parties are being met.
+The faculty member and CP should be in continuous contact throughout the term to ensure that the needs of both parties are being met.

 V. Assessment and Evaluation